 As one of the fastest-growing cities in the nation, Colorado Springs is an ideal place to call home for young professionals, businesses, and outdoor-lovers alike.
 Whether you’re looking to enjoy one of Colorado Springs’ many hiking trails, explore our country’s military heritage at the Air Force Academy, or hop on over to Manitou for a quaint mountain town experience, the wide variety of things to do and see in Colorado Springs make it one of Colorado’s greatest places to be.

-For the past few decades Colorado Springs has been experiencing unprecedented growth and continues to expand.
+For the past few decades, Colorado Springs has been experiencing unprecedented growth and continues to expand.
 With a population of just over 400,000 The Springs continues to attract a wide range of people and industries.
-Military installations such as Fort Carson, Peterson Air Force Base, and Shriever Air Force Base as well as defense contractors such as Boeing, Lockeed Martin, and Northrup Grumman are by far some of the largest employers in the city and one of the main drivers of the city’s economic development.
+Military installations such as Fort Carson, Peterson Air Force Base, and Shriever Air Force Base as well as defense contractors such as Boeing, Lockheed Martin, and Northrup Grumman are by far some of the largest employers in the city and one of the main drivers of the city’s economic development.
 In addition to military installations and aerospace and defense contractors, Colorado Springs also has a significant technology sector.
-Hewlett Packard, Oracle, and Intelligent Software Solutions and many others all have significant presences in the city.
+Hewlett Packard, Oracle, and Intelligent Software Solutions, and many others all have a significant presence in the city.